gumilevskij/CreditDerivatives/README.md

 - CDS Options: Settlament date, option and CDS maturities,option strike, spread volatility, zero rate and market data such as market rates and dates.

-- CDO: Maturity in years, size of portfolio, recovery and hazard rates, coupon rate, risk-free interest rate, number of Monte Carlo paths, parameters of Normal-Inverse Gaussian distribution, corellation coefficients, attachment and detachment points of CDO, for example, iTraxx Euroupe index.
+- CDO: Maturity in years, size of portfolio, recovery and hazard rates, coupon rate, risk-free interest rate, number of Monte Carlo paths, parameters of Normal-Inverse Gaussian distribution, corellation coefficients, attachment and detachment points of CDO, for example, iTraxx Europe index.

 # Documentation